drkmenon/finalknotes/content/blog/2021-01-23-vaccination-experience/index.md

 ---
-title: COVID19 Vaccination experience
+title: Vaccination experience
 author: Kishore Puthezhath
 date: '2021-01-23'
 slug: []
 categories:
-  - Life
+  - Personal Experience
 tags:
-  - Personal Experience
+  - Life
 ---

 I am fortunate enough to receive the COVID19 vaccine on 23/1/21.
 Here I am sharing a great vaccination experience I had and I will be regularly updating the document, watching for any vaccine related adverse reactions and potential period of immunity.